PaddlePaddle/PALM/README.md

 English | [简体中文](./README_zh.md)

 PaddlePALM (PArallel Learning from Multi-tasks) is a fast, flexible, extensible and easy-to-use NLP large-scale pretraining and multi-task learning framework.
-PaddlePALM is a high level framework aiming at **fastly** developing **high-performance** NLP models.
+PaddlePALM is a high level framework **aiming at fastly developing high-performance NLP models**.

 With PaddlePALM, it is easy to achieve effecient exploration of robust learning of NLP models with multiple auxilary tasks.
 For example, based on PaddlePALM, the produced robust MRC model, [D-Net](https://github.com/PaddlePaddle/models/tree/develop/PaddleNLP/Research/MRQA2019-D-NET), has achieved **the 1st place** in [EMNLP2019 MRQA](https://mrqa.github.io) track.